consulthys/logstash-output-firebase/README.md

 The whole event data will be written to Firebase unless the `target` field is configured, in which case only a subset of the data will be sent to Firebase.

-It can be configured very simply as shown below:
+It can be configured very simply as shown below.
+The event data contained in the `data` sub-field will be written to the path contained in the event `path` field using the operation contained in the event `verb` field.

 ```
 input {
   stdin { codec => 'json' }